 Virtual care allows you to “see” a doctor in minutes over your mobile phone or on your desktop computer.
 Typically, the service functions essentially as a virtual walk-in clinic.
 You won’t see your regular family doctor.
-It’s more like an “Uber”-ization of health care, as you’ll be connected with any doctor employed by the service provider who happens to be available at the time that you request the virtual visit.
+It’s more like an “Uber”-ization of health care, as you’ll be connected with any doctor or nurse practitioner employed by the service provider who happens to be available at the time that you request the virtual visit.
 Some services do allow you to request the same practitioner, but not all do.

 Virtual care solves a lot of issues like these.
 It allows you to see a doctor quickly and conveniently.
 This can be good for patients, doctors, employers and the health care system in general.